-If you’re going to the Farmer’s Market, it’s because probably you are someone who wants to eat the best possible food.
-But not all products at the Farmer’s Market are of equal quality.
-To help out, we’ve created a list of questions you can ask your farmer to learn who’s offering the food of the highest quality.
+If you’re going to the Farmer’s Market, it’s probably because you are someone who wants to eat the freshest and highest quality food you can.
+But not all products at the Farmer’s Market are created equal.
+To help sort out your choices, we’ve created a list of questions you can ask your farmer to figure out who to buy from.

 What growing practices do you use?